The COVID-19 pandemic has increased demand for P2 disposable respirators.

 - All RPE used in the United States must be certified by the US National Institute for Occupational Safety and Health (NIOSH), which maintains a list of approved RPE.
 Some of these masks are imported to Australia.

 - The UK Health and Safety Executive has issued a safety alert Bulletin STSU1 – 2020 advising KN95 face masks must not be used at work unless their supply has been agreed to by the HSW as the market surveillance authority.

-- KN95 respirators are not recommended in NSW at the time of publication without a full understanding of compliance and equivalent quality control measures.
+- Therefore, KN95 respirators are not recommended in NSW at the time of publication unless PCBUs have a full understanding of product testing and equivalent quality control measures.

 - Get product certificates from the manufacturer that certify the RPE has been manufactured in accordance with AS/NZS 1716: 2012 or an equivalent international standard.

-- Check that the product certificates issued by a certifying body are not fake - they'll have a licence number and the manufacturer’s name which can be found on the certifying body’s website, along with a list of the licensed models of respirators and filters.
+- Check that the product certificates issued by a certifying body are legitimate - they'll have a licence number and the manufacturer’s name which can be found on the certifying body’s website, along with a list of the licensed models of respirators and filters.